nathaneil-9/Cricket-win-predictor/README.md

 ---

 ## 🎯 Objective
-To build a machine learning model that can:
+The objective of this project is to:
-- Predict whether the batting team will win or lose
+- Predict whether the batting team will **win or lose**
-- Display the **probability of winning** based on match conditions
+- Display the **winning probability percentage**
-- Help users understand match pressure and momentum
+- Provide match context using run rates and remaining resources

 ---

 ## 📂 Dataset
 - **Type:** Ball-by-ball cricket dataset
-- **Source:** Public cricket datasets (e.g. Cricsheet / Kaggle)
+- **Source:** Public cricket datasets (Cricsheet / Kaggle)
-- **Key columns used:**
-  - runs_off_bat
-  - extras
-  - innings
-  - ball
-  - player_dismissed
+- **Description:**
+  The dataset contains detailed ball-level information such as runs scored, extras, wickets, and innings details.

-From these, match situation features were derived.
+  From this raw data, match-level features were derived.

 ---

 ## 🧠 Features Used for Prediction
-The final model uses the following features:
+The following features are used by the machine learning model:

 1. Current Score
 2. Overs Completed